Although women have the chance to get

 give the sperm energy, thereby giving their motility a

-contributes about 60% of the total semen volume.
-This
+the bladder and contributes about 60% of the total semen

-alkaline secretion is similar to the fluid produced in the
+volume.
+This alkaline secretion is similar to the fluid

-seminal vesicles and is necessary to the sperms’ survival by
+produced in the seminal vesicles and is necessary to the

-two small glands that produce about 5% of the alkaline
+prostate, these are two small glands that produce about 5%

 These are two short ducts that connect the

 prostate gland to the urethra.
 The joining of the two vas